cvxpy/cvxpy/README.md

 What is CVXPY?
 ---------------------
 CVXPY is a Python-embedded modeling language for optimization problems.
-CVXPY lets you express your problem in a natural way.
+CVXPY allows you to express your problem in a natural way.
 It automatically transforms the problem into standard form, calls a solver, and unpacks the results.

 For example, the following code solves a least-squares problem where the variable is constrained by lower and upper bounds: